 Cons of Colleges

 - Colleges with a devoted environment offering a specific discipline of education lack diversity.
-Students of technical colleges may often struggle with personal development and self-esteem and confidence issues.
+Students of technical colleges may often struggle with personal development, self-esteem, and confidence issues.

 Pros and Cons of University

 Here are some pros and cons of university here.

 - It gives you a wide range of courses and programs of education to choose from, which slings with your interest, skills, abilities, experience, and career path.

 - Universities give an incredibly diverse environment.
 Allowing a safe & friendly space for students to work with students, faculty members, and staff members coming from different domains and backgrounds.

 - In universities, classes are taught by professors who are often involved in some research and publishing or other.
 They provide an enriching, dynamic, innovative, and enhancing learning experience.

 - Universities have large classes, which could be a hurdle for faculty members and professors in teaching and research.